mmontossi/cronjobs/README.md

 end
 ```

-In your deploy recipe use the rake task to write into crontab:
+In your deploy recipe use the rake task to update the cronjobs:
 ```
-bundle exec rake cronjobs:check
+$ bundle exec rake cronjobs:update
 ```

-## Contributing

-Because we've limited resources we'll mainly add features and keep a compatibility range close to what we need in our projects.
-However, contributions are more than welcome if someone wants to make any improvement.

 ## Credits